 If you are feeling good, then you can progress it.
-You can progress it by going with 5 repetitions, going a little bit stronger to about 50% of your maximum contraction, or you can increase how long you are pushing forward to 2-5 seconds.
-Give that exercise a go in order to relieve your neck pain.
+You can progress it with five repetitions, going a little bit stronger to about 50% of your maximum contraction, or increasing how long you are pushing forward to 2-5 seconds.
+Give that exercise a go to relieve your neck pain.

-If you are looking for more information when it comes to injury and pain, swing by ExercisesForInjuries.com.
+If you want more information about injury and pain, swing by ExercisesForInjuries.com.
 Enter in your injury or pain.
-There is a good chance I have an article, video, or interview that will help you overcome your injury or pain.
+There is a good chance I have an article, video, or interview to help you overcome your injury or pain.

 Rick Kaselj, MS